darisusu/tp/docs/DeveloperGuide.md

 **MSS**

-1. Trainer enters the `pay` command with client name and payment details.
+1. Trainer enters the `paid` command with client index and payment details.
 2. FitBook updates the client’s payment history.
 3. FitBook displays updated balance or confirmation.